What Is Culture Shock And How You Can Overcome It

 It is not a sign of failure or wrongdoing, nor is it unmanageable or everlasting.
 The experience can increase awareness and sensitivity to other cultures.
 It can also impart significant learning and provide valuable life skills, which can be beneficial in the future.

-Author: Regine Orme is mother of 3 raising multicultural kids.
-Originally from the Philippines, Regine moved to Norway with her family at 14 years old.
-She graduated with a BA in Psychology in Brigham Young University-Hawaii where she met her husband.
-They have been living in Washington, DC for the past 7 years.
+Author: Regine Orme is mother of 3 multicultural kids.
+Originally from the Philippines, she moved to Norway with her family at 14 years old, later studied in Hawaii and then moved to Washington, DC with her husband